DataDog/hiring-engineers/answers.md

 ```
 ---
 ### Setting Up PostgreSQL on Ubuntu v17.10
+PostgreSQL is an open source, relational database.
+We will be using Datadog to monitor the activity on our Postgres database.

 **NOTE:** You may be prompted to install libicu55 when performing `apt-get install postgresql-10`.
 [Visit here to download libicu55 for Ubuntu v17.10.](https://packages.ubuntu.com/en/xenial/amd64/libicu55/download)

 From the downloads directory, run: